sensu/sensu-docs/content/sensu-go/6.5/api/events.md

 ---
-title: "Events API"
+title: "core/v2/events"
 description: "The Sensu events API provides HTTP access to event data.
 This reference includes examples for returning lists of events, creating Sensu events, and more.
 Read on for the full reference."
-api_title: "Events API"
+corev2api_title: "core/v2/events"
-type: "api"
+type: "corev2_api"
 version: "6.5"
 product: "Sensu Go"
 menu: